 The little place cards I made myself with a gold stamp pad and plain card stock tags!
 I love the elegant look of the gold juxtaposed with the casual tags.

 The flax-colored linen napkins are both elegant and casual, and a staple that I use again and again.
 They’re definitely worth the investment!

-I hope this Thanksgiving tablescape has given you an idea of how easy it is to create a casual but chic table!
+I hope this neutral Thanksgiving tablescape has given you an idea of how easy it is to create a casual but chic table.
 I’ll be sharing another (very different!) table next week – hope to see you then!

 In the meantime, you can check out any of my past fall and Thanksgiving tables right here!

 Now be sure to visit my friends who are also sharing their gorgeous fall and Thanksgiving entertaining ideas below!